-- 1. Any group or individual action or activity that inflicts or intends to inflict physical or mental harm or otherwise endanger or discomfort which may demean, disgrace and/or degrade any person, regardless of location, intent or consent of participant(s).
+- 1. Any group (whether or not officially recognized by the University) or individual action or activity that inflicts or intends to inflict physical or mental harm or otherwise endanger or discomfort which may demean, disgrace and/or degrade any person, regardless of location, intent or consent of participant(s).
 Taking into consideration the aforementioned description, hazing includes, but is not limited to: - i.
-Taking into consideration the aforementioned description, hazing includes, but is not limited to: - interference with a Student's academic performance; - ii.
+Taking into consideration the aforementioned description, hazing includes, but is not limited to: - i.
+Interference with a Student's academic performance; - ii.
 Forced consumption of any food, alcohol, controlled substances, drugs or any other substance; - iii.
 Forced physical activity (e.g., calisthenics, line-ups, walking or marching in formation); - iv.
 Deprivation of food, water or sleep; - v.
-Not permitting individuals to speak for extended periods of time and/or forced exclusion from social contact; - vi. vi.
+Not permitting individuals to speak for extended periods of time and/or forced exclusion from social contact: - vi. vi.
 Engaging in activities which involve compelling an individual or group of individuals to remain at a certain location or transporting anyone anywhere within or outside the University (e.g., road trips, kidnaps, drops); - vii.
 Physical or mental abuse of any nature, including physical discomfort; - viii.
 Sexual misconduct of any nature; - ix.
 Theft, defacement or destruction of private or public property; - x.
 Compelling the performance of personal chores or errands; - xi.
-Verbal abuse or degradation, including yelling or demands;
+Verbal abuse or degradation, including yelling or demands; - xii.

-- xii. xii.
 Assigning or endorsing pranks (e.g., stealing, harassing other organizations); - xiii.
-Conducting activities designed to deceive or convince a member that they will not be initiated or that they will be hurt; - xiv.
+Conducting activities designed to deceive or convince a member that they will not be initiated or that they will be hurt;

+- xiv.
 Compelling scavenger hunts, treasure hunts, quests, road trips, big brother/little brother hunts, big sister/little sister hunts; - xv. xv.
-Any action or threatened action that would subject the individual to embarrassment, humiliation or mental distress, including the use of demeaning names; or - xvi. xvi.
-Any other acts or attempted acts which would constitute hazing pursuant to Section 1006.63 of the Florida Statutes.

-n. q.
-Motorcycles, Bicycles, Pocket Bikes, Rollerblades, or Skateboards
+Any action or threatened action that would subject the individual to embarrassment, humiliation or mental distress, including the use of demeaning names; or xvi.
+Any other acts or attempted acts which would constitute hazing pursuant to Section 1006.63 of the Florida Statutes. - 2.
+The following shall not constitute a defense to Hazing: - i.
+The consent of the victim was obtained; - ii.
+The conduct or activities that resulted in death or injury to the victim was not part of any official organizational event or otherwise sanctioned or approved by a Student Organization or group; or - iii.
+The conduct of activity that resulted in death or injury to the victim was not done as a condition or membership into a Student Organization or group. - n. q.
+Motorcycles, Bicycles, Pocket Bikes, Rollerblades, or Skateboards - 1.
+Failure to comply with FIU Regulation 115 Skateboards, Skates, Scooters, Ripstiks, Hoverboards and other similar devices and high-risk activities on University Premises or in On-Campus Housing.

+r.
+Obstruction:

-- 1. Failure to comply with FIU Regulation 115 Skateboards, Skates, Scooters, Ripstiks, Hoverboards and other similar devices and high-risk activities on University Premises or in On-Campus Housing. - r.
-Obstruction: Taking action, individually or working with others, which the Respondent knew or should have known would impede an investigation by the University into possible violations of the Code committed by a Student and/or Student Organization, including failing to participate in a University investigation or proceeding if not the Respondent.
+1. Taking action, individually or working with others, which the Respondent knew or should have known would impede an investigation by the University into possible violations of the Code committed by a Student and/or Student Organization, including failing to participate in a University investigation or proceeding if not the Respondent.